Ferdinand Verbiest: Instruments for Beijing Observatory

-These were all very large, made of brass and highly decorated, with bronze dragons forming the supports.
+These instruments were all very large, made of brass and highly decorated, with bronze dragons forming the supports.
 Despite their weight, they were very easy to manipulate, demonstrating Verbiest's aptitude for mechanical design.

 Final days and death

 Verbiest died in Beijing shortly after receiving a wound from falling off a bolting horse.
 He was succeeded as the chief mathematician and astronomer of the Chinese empire by another Belgian Jesuit, Antoine Thomas (1644–1709).
 He was buried in the Jesuits' Zhalan Cemetery in Beijing, near those of other Jesuits including Matteo Ricci and Johann Adam Schall von Bell, on 11 March 1688.

 Verbiest was the only Westerner in Chinese history to ever receive the honour of a posthumous name by the Emperor.